 The Velocity Start Makerspace is a 650 sq. ft. facility that provides full-time current students with access to solder and desoldering stations, a CNC router, a drill press, 3D printers, and a variety of hand tools.
 Access is provided through WatCard and the Makerspace is open 24/7, but access to the CNC router, solder stations, and drill press is only open from 8am-11pm.

-Hand tools are now available in the space, and 3D printers are currently being set up.
+Hand tools are now available in the space, and 3D printers are set up.